 †Retail customers with a U.S. mailing address only.
 Rebate valid on minimum purchase of four spark plugs and maximum of 16 spark plugs per household.
 Allow 6 to 8 weeks for delivery of rebate check.
 See acdelco.com or gmpartsrebates.com for details and rebate form, which must be postmarked by 10/31/21.
 Offer ends 9/30/21.

 †Mail-in rebate available only to Independent Service Centers, Body Shops, or Commercial Fleets with a U.S. mailing address.
 Limit 15 rebates per business.
 Not available with some other offers.
 Government and municipal fleets are excluded.
 Allow 6 to 8 weeks from promotion end date for delivery of Visa® Prepaid Card.
 Visa Prepaid Card will be issued in the business name.
-Visit your my GM Partner Perks dashboard or see gmpartsrebates.com for complete details, eligible parts, and rebate form, which must be postmarked by 7/15/21.
-Offers end 6/30/21.
+My GM Partner Perks members that have accepted the terms and conditions receive streamlined, automatic rebate redemptions.
+Visit your my GM Partner Perks dashboard or see gmpartsrebates.com for complete details, eligible parts, and rebate form, which must be postmarked or submitted online by 10/15/21.
+Offers end 9/30/21.